-For some unexplained reason, the Count and his wife appear to have changed their plans abruptly, at the end of last autumn, and to have gone to Vienna, instead of going to Rome, at which latter place Sir Percival had expected to find them when he left England.
+For some unexplained reason, the Count and his wife appear to have changed their plans abruptly, at the end of last autumn, and to have gone to Vienna, instead of going to Rome, at which latter place Sir Pereival had expected to find them when he left England.
 They only quitted Vienna in the spring, and travelled as far as the Tyrol to meet the bride and bridegroom on their homeward journey.
-Laura writes readily enough about the meeting with Madame Fosco, and assures me that she has found her aunt so much changed for the better-so much quieter and so much more sensible as a wife than she was as a single woman-that I shall hardly know her again when I see her here.
+Laura writes readily enough about the meeting with Madame Fosco, and assures me that she has found her aunt so much changed for the better -so much quieter and so much more sensible as a wife than she was as a single woman-that I shall hardly know her again when I see her here.
 But, on the subject of Count Fosco (who interests me infinitely more than his wife), Laura is provokingly circumspect and silent.
 She only says that he puzzles her, and that she will not tell me what her impression of him is, until I have seen him, and formed my own opinion first.
 This, to my mind, looks ill for the Count.
-Laura has preserved, far more perfectly than most people do in later life, the child's subtle faculty of knowing a friend by instinct; and, if I am right in assuming that her first impression of Count Fosco has not been favourable, I, for one, am in some danger of doubting and distrusting that illustrious foreigner before I have so much as set eyes on him.
+Laura has preserved, far more perfectly than most people do in later life, the child's subtle faculty of knowing a friend by instinct; and, if I am right in assuming that her first impression judge at all; and suggested that we should treat of Count Fosco has not been favourable, I, for one, am in some danger of doubling and distrust-ing that illustrious foreigner before I have so much as set eyes on him.
 But, patience, patience; this uncertainty, and many uncertainties more, cannot last much longer.
-To-morrow will see all my doubts in a fair way of being cleared up, sooner or later.
+Tomorrow will see all my doubts in a fair way of being cleared up, sooner or later.